Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Numerical Eperiments

 The preceding analysis presumed that interpolation points and tangent directions were specified beforehand.
-We consider now how one might make choices that generally produce effective approximations with respect to the $\H2$ system measure and propose an algorithm to accomplish this.
-We then illustrate the performance of this approach on some numerical test cases.
+We consider now how one might make choices that generally produce effective approximations with respect to the $\H2$ system measure.